 A statutory nuisance in this context can include emissions of smoke, fumes or gases, dust, steam and odour.
 The emissions must arise from premises and must materially affect the use or enjoyment or another premises.

 - dust from building and demolition activity

 - cooking smells from restaurants

-The legislation does not allow us to deal with complaints of smells arising from domestic premises.
+The legislation does not allow us to deal with complaints of odours arising from domestic premises.

 We can serve an abatement notice on the person responsible for a statutory nuisance of this type.
 Failure to comply with an abatement notice is an offence that might result in legal proceedings.
-If found guilty, the maximum fine is £5,000 for domestic premises and £20,000 for commercial premises.
+If found guilty, you will be subject to an unlimited fine.